Last updated 15 February 2019

 - the bicycle trailer can safely carry the child

 - the child in or on the bicycle trailer is wearing an approved bicycle helmet that is securely fitted or fastened.

 The road rules regarding insecure and overhanging loads apply to bicycles.
 A cyclist must not ride or tow a bicycle if it is carrying a load that is not properly secured to the vehicle, is placed on the vehicle in a way that it causes the vehicle to be unstable or projects from the vehicle in a way that is likely to injure a person, obstruct the path, other drivers or pedestrians, or damage a vehicle or anything else including the road surface.
-The maximum penalty for non-compliance with this Regulation is $2356.
+The maximum penalty for non-compliance with this Regulation is 20 penalty units ($2611).

 Lanes, paths and crossings

 The Road Rules Regulation also deal with the rules regarding bicycle lanes on roads, footpaths and crossings.
 As a cyclist you: